xpdustry/kotlin-runtime/README.md

 ## Description

-This plugin allows you to write kotlin plugins without having to ship the kotlin runtime.
+This mod allows you to write kotlin mods/plugins without having to ship the kotlin runtime.
-Thus avoiding conflicts with other plugins.
+Thus avoiding conflicts with other mods/plugins.
-It currently comes with kotlin version 1.9.10 and the following libraries :
+It currently comes with kotlin version `2.0.20` and the following libraries :

 - The standard library
 - The reflection library